Chessington World of Adventures: One-off events

-Theme park
+Theme Park

 Chessington World of Adventures opened on 6 July 1987.
 Its main ethos centres around the idea of bringing together a collection of the different cultures and experiences from around the world; a considerable amount of the park is built on the stereotypical setting of each area it is focused on.
-Major attractions include: Vampire, Dragon's Fury, KOBRA, Zufari: Ride into Africa, Scorpion Express & Croc Drop.
-Shows include Wild Factor and Pandamonium, which is seasonal only showing in the summer from 2017 onwards.
+Major attractions include: Vampire, Dragon's Fury, KOBRA, Zufari: Ride into Africa, Scorpion Express, Mandrill Mayhem and Croc Drop.

-The theme park comprises ten themed lands, each with a cultural setting.
-The central area of the park, Adventure Point, resembles an old English market town, whereas Mystic East is themed around the orient, with the water ride Dragon Falls opening there in 1987.
+The theme park comprises 11 themed lands, each with a cultural setting.
+The central area of the park, Adventure Point, resembles an old English market town, whereas Land of the Tiger is themed around China with the water ride Tiger Rock being there since 1987, but being rethemed to Tiger Rock (and the surrounding area) in 2018.
 Mexicana is inspired by a small town in America's old far-west.
 Shipwreck Coast is a nautical adventure land.
 Wild Woods is modeled on a central European high street with Bavaria in Germany and the Transylvania region of Romania as its key influences.
 Forbidden Kingdom is based on Ancient Egypt with hieroglyphics carved onto its surroundings.
-Land of the Dragons is the only "fantasy" themed area of the theme park and is a self-contained dragon-themed land with rides mostly for young children.
+Wanyama Village and Reserve is based on an African Safari, and the Rainforest is based on the Amazon.
+Land of the Dragons is one of the two "fantasy" themed area of the theme park and is a self-contained dragon-themed land with rides mostly for young children except for Dragons Fury, a big spinning rollercoaster that surrounds the area.
+The other one is World of Jumanji, which is based on the movies of the same name, with mostly thrill rides in the area.

-Among the newer lands is Wild Asia which opened in 2010 as a replacement for Beanoland with an Indian jungle theme.
-In 2017, the existing Transylvania area was renamed "Wild Woods" in conjunction with the opening of The Gruffalo River Ride Adventure.
-In 2018, Mystic East was renamed "Land of the Tiger", with the addition of new tiger enclosures and the partial refurbishment of Dragon Falls as Tiger Rock.
-In 2020, the ZUFARI themed area became known as the Wanyama Village And Reserve.